ichoosetoaccept/lonely-git-cleaner/README.md

 3. Make the development version available globally

 After installation:
-- The `git-cleanup` command will be available globally
+- The `arb` command will be available globally
 - Changes you make to the code will be reflected immediately
 - Run tests with: `source .venv/bin/activate && pytest`
 - The virtual environment is only needed for running tests and development tools